 - Help predict the potential magnitude of complement-mediated target lysis conferred by your therapeutic antibody with iQ’s complement-dependent cytotoxicity (CDC) assay

-- Personalized experimental design to ensure the most relevant CDC inhibition data (IC50s) are generated with your molecules
+- Personalized experimental design ensures the most relevant CDC data are generated with your molecules

 - All assays are performed with high-quality reagents and strict controls by experienced immunologists